wanglouin1990925/CruiseVoucher/README.md

-Example iOS Backend
+Cruise Voucher
 ====

-This is a really simple [Sinatra](http://www.sinatrarb.com/) webapp that you can use to test Stripe's [example iOS apps](https://github.com/stripe/stripe-ios).
+This is a really simple [Sinatra](http://www.sinatrarb.com/) webapp that you can use to test Stripe's [Cruise Voucher](https://github.com/stripe/stripe-ios).

 This is intended for example purposes only: you'll likely need something more serious for your production apps.